Fig 1: SOW WITH IT’S PIGGLET

 3. Tamworth:

 The Head is long and narrow with long snout and erect ears.
-It is a docile pig with golden red color which varies from light to dark.
+It is a docile pig with golden red colour which varies from light to dark.
 They are good for bacon production.
 The sows are prolific and the pigs are excellent foragers, which make them suitable for low input production system

 4. Landrace